jolyssa/jolyssa-space/src/content/thoughts/building-this-site.md

 ## What's Next

 I'm committing to posting at least once a week.
-Could be a finished music mix, could be 3 sentences about feeling stuck.
+Could be a finished music mix, could be three sentences about feeling stuck.
 Doesn't matter.
 The practice of showing up is what matters.

-If you're reading this and you've ever felt like you can't be contained, like you want to live all the lives at once, like choosing one path means abandoning infinite others—[talk to me](https://cal.com/jolyssa-armstrong-qmqhat/30min).
+If you're reading this and you've ever felt like you can't be contained, like you want to live all the lives at once, like choosing one path means abandoning infinite others, [talk to me](https://cal.com/jolyssa-armstrong-qmqhat/30min).
 We're figuring this out together.

 ---